squeaknode/squeaknode/README.md

 #### Requirements
 * a bitcoin node
 * an LND node
-* Python 3.7 or later
+* Python 3.6 or later

-If you don't already have a bitcoin node or lightning node, you can [follow the instructions](docs/DOCKER.md) follow the instructions here to launch them in Docker.
+If you don't already have a bitcoin node or lightning node, you can follow the instructions [here](docs/DOCKER.md) to launch them in Docker.

 #### Steps
-- Create a **config.ini** file and fill in the relevant sections to connect to your bitcoin and lnd nodes:
+- Update the **config.ini** file and fill in the relevant sections to connect to your bitcoin and lnd nodes:
 	```
-	[squeaknode]
+	[core]
 	network=testnet

 	[lnd]
 	host=localhost
-	rpc_port=10009
+	external_host=lnd_server
 	tls_cert_path=~/.lnd/tls.cert
 	macaroon_path=~/.lnd/data/chain/bitcoin/testnet/admin.macaroon

 	[bitcoin]
 	rpc_host=localhost
-	rpc_port=18334
+	rpc_port=18332
 	rpc_user=devuser
 	rpc_pass=devpass